-- timeout Replaced by ttl. - ttl Added and replaces timeout.
+- async Removed. - wait Added and indicates how long the caller is blocked on calls. - timeout Replaced by ttl. - ttl Added and replaces timeout.
 Strictly applies to request (and message) TTL. - ctag Replaced by reply. - reply Replaces ctag and is an AMQP address that specifies where RMI replies are sent. - any Removed and replaced by data. - data User defined data that is round-tripped back to the caller.
 Replaces any. - transport Replaced with rich protocol handlers supported by the URL.

-1.12.3 Plugin (class) changes
+1.13.3 Plugin (class) changes